Definitions

 Chronic absenteeism | N/A | Percentage of students who missed 10% of the school days or more from a school in which they were enrolled for 10 or more days | Elementary/Middle/High: 15 |

-School climate | N/A | Aggregate score from the Maryland State School Survey for students and educators | Elementary/Middle/High: 10 |
+School Survey | N/A | Score on a survey of students and educators | Elementary/Middle/High: 10 |

 Access to a well-rounded curriculum | Elementary | Percentage of 5th graders enrolled in science, social studies, fine arts, physical education, and health | Elementary:10 Middle/High: 0 |

-Middle | Percentage of 8th graders enrolled in fine arts, physical education, health, and computational learning | Middle:10 Elementary/High: 0 |
+Middle | Percentage of 8th graders enrolled in fine arts, physical education, health, and computational learning | Middle:10 Elementary/High: 0 | |

 High | Percentage of high school graduates who participate in at least one of the following: AP or IB, dual enrollment, or a MSDE-approved CTE course.
 Enrollment in a general education course meets the requirement for access to a well-rounded education for students pursuing a certificate of program completion | High: 10 Elemenary/Middle: 0 |